vitorjungles/timer/README.md

 Enter the desired time and the Timer will start instantly.
 When the time is up, the alarm will go off.

 ## :computer: What technologies are used?
-This project was done with HTML5, CSS3 and JavaScript.
+This project was done with HTML5, CSS3, JavaScript and jQuery.

 ## :pencil: License
 This project is under the MIT license.
 Read the file [LICENSE](https://github.com/vitorjungles/timer/blob/master/LICENSE) for more information.